-We will issue the notes under an indenture governing our senior debt securities referred to in the accompanying prospectus, as supplemented by separate indenture supplements creating the notes of each series.
-The notes will be issued in the form of one or more global notes registered in the name of the nominee of the depository for the notes, The Depository Trust Company, as described in the accompanying prospectus under "Description of the Debt Securities-Book-Entry, Delivery and Form."
-The following description and the description in the accompanying prospectus under "Description of the Debt Securities" summarize the material provisions of the notes, the indenture and the indenture supplements.
-These descriptions do not restate the indenture and the indenture supplements in their entirety.
-We urge you to read the indenture and the indenture supplements because they, and not this description, define your rights as a holder of the notes.
-We have filed a copy of the indenture as an exhibit to the registration statement of which this prospectus supplement and the accompanying prospectus are a part.
-After the closing of this offering, we will file a copy of the indenture supplement for each series of notes as an exhibit to a Current Report on Form 8-K filed by Sunoco Logistics Partners.
+The notes will be issued in the form of one or more global notes registered in the name of the nominee of the depository for the notes.
+The Depository Trust Company, as described in the accompanying prospectus under "Description of the Debt Securities-Book-Entry, Delivery and Form."
+The following description and the description in the accompanying prospectus under "Description of the Debt Securities" summarize the material provisions of the notes and the indentures.
+These descriptions do not restate the indentures in their entirety.
+We urge you to read the base indenture and the indenture supplements because they, and not this description, define your rights as a holder of the notes.
+We have filed a copy of the base indenture as an exhibit to the registration statement of which this prospectus supplement and the accompanying prospectus are a part.
+We have also filed a copy of the indenture supplement for the 2024 notes as an exhibit to a Current Report on Form 8-K filed by Sunoco Logistics Partners on April 3, 2014.
+After the closing of this offering, we will file a copy of the indenture supplement for the 2045 notes as an exhibit to a Current Report on Form 8-K filed by Sunoco Logistics Partners.